HudsonWerks/Range-Sensor-PRU/README.md

 Beaglebone Black PRU code to use with HC-SR04 proximity sensor
 ===

 Forked from luigif's fine repo.
-Code and hardware design modified by Charles A. Hamilton
+Code and hardware design modified by Charles A. Hamilton, HudsonWerks LLC.

 There are many examples around with Beaglebone PRU code to use an HC-SR04 sonar sensor, but most are outdated, do not work or require older beagles or older kernels.
 This repository includes everything needed to obtain a